merzann/v2_creative_spark_images_photography_shop/README.md

 ### Automated Testing

+Automated testing was initiated but could not be fully completed due to time constraints from an approaching deadline.

 - Pylint/Flake8 compliance (PEP8 style fixes implemented)
 - Unit tests on views and utility functions (`calculate_total_price`)
 - Repeated regression testing after bag and checkout integration

+#### Code Style and Linting (PEP8)

+- Installed and ran `.flake8` to identify PEP8 violations.
+- Used `autopep8` to automatically correct issues.
+All were resolved except one (`line too long`).
+- Manually fixing that issue caused a functional error, so it was left as-is to preserve functionality.

+#### Tests Implemented

+Automated unit tests were written and run for various modules with successful results.
+Below is a breakdown of the test reports:

+- **shop/tests/test_models.py**: 6 tests – all passed
+- **user_profiles/tests/test_models.py**: 3 tests – all passed
+- **user_profiles/tests/test_admin.py**: 1 test – passed
+- **user_profiles/tests/test_form.py**: 2 tests – all passed
+- **user_profiles/tests/test_views.py**: 2 tests – all passed
+- **user_profiles/tests/test_signals.py**: 2 tests – all passed

+**Final test suite run** (after implementing all features):
+- **10 tests run** – all passed

+All test runs completed with no issues reported by the Django system check.
+Overall, the foundational test coverage is in place and functioning correctly.

 ---